 The cost of carrying out the child find requirements in this section, including individual evaluations, may not be considered in determining if an LEA has met its obligation.

-The Individuals with Disabilities Education Act (IDEA) allows, and sometimes requires, public education agencies (PEAs) to use funds provided under Part B of the IDEA for coordinated early intervening services (CEIS).
-This provision permits PEAs to use Part B funds to develop and provide CEIS for students who are currently not identified as needing special education, unless they are compelled to provide comprehensive coordinated early intervening services (CCEIS).
+The Individuals with Disabilities Education Act (IDEA) allows, and sometimes requires, public education agencies (PEAs) to use funds provided under Part B of the IDEA for coordinated early intervention services (CEIS).
+This provision permits PEAs to use Part B funds to develop and provide CEIS for students who are currently not identified as needing special education unless they are compelled to provide comprehensive coordinated early intervening services (CCEIS).

 The purpose of Maintenance of Effort Eligibility testing is to ensure that public education agencies (PEAs) are not supplanting state and local funds with IDEA federal funding sources in accordance with 34 C.F.R. §300.203(a).
 Therefore, any PEA that has received federal funds for IDEA must complete Maintenance of Effort (MOE) testing.
-To accurately test for MOE budgets, the Arizona Department of Education requires PEAs to login to the MOE application which is located in ADEConnect.
+To accurately test for MOE budgets, the Arizona Department of Education requires PEAs to log in to the MOE application which is located in ADEConnect.
 If you need access to this application, please contact your ADEConnect Entity Administrator within your PEA.

 Any PEA that is failing all tests for MOE will be unable to have its IDEA Entitlement grant approved.
 Once the MOE items have been resolved, then ADE can continue processing the submitted IDEA Entitlement grant.